-Michael, in his role as the Rector or Senior Minister / Pastor of our church, leads and guides the Ministry of the church through a consensus based leadership as we seek the guidance and direction of Jesus through the Holy Spirit.
+Myron, in his role as Rector, leads and guide the Ministry of the church through a consensus based leadership as we seek the guidance and direction of Jesus through the Holy Spirit.
 He guides and directs all staff in their various ministry roles.
-Chairing the Corporation, he oversees, with the wardens and administrator/treasurer, the day to day running of the church.
-Michael is a member of Vestry, which is chaired by the current People’s warden, and that guides the Ministries of the church.
-His formal education includes a Masters of Divinity (M.Div.) and a general BA, before which he spent 7 years working in industry at various jobs while still living in the UK.
-He has called Canada home since 1982.
+Myron will be a member of Vestry, which is chaired by the current People’s warden, and that guides the Ministries of the church.

 The Reverend Lori Calkins

-Lori’s formal education includes a Master of Divinity, which she completed while doing part-time ministry to children and families, and a BA in English Literature.
+Lori’s formal education includes a Master of Divinity, which she completed while doing part-time ministry to children and families, and a BA in English Literature with a focus on theatre.
 For several years prior to undertaking formal theological studies, Lori worked as a doula, providing support to expectant mothers and their families.

 Lori grew up in Greater Vancouver and lived on Vancouver Island for 10 years before moving to landlocked Alberta where she lives with two spectacularly amazing teenage children.
 But as a Metis woman she has deep roots in prairie land and a deep desire to engage in the process of reconcilation between indigenous and non-indigenous people in this country.